 Because each of the four higher levels requires a supervised practicum you should look for internships that qualify so you can begin building that experience.
 Likewise, any employment or volunteer work you perform should be under clinical supervision if at all possible.
 Always ask if hours can be applied towards this requirement and make sure hours are logged as required to give you practicum credit.

-Testing Process for Missouri
+Addiction Counselor Testing & Examination Process in Missouri

 As previously stated you must have at least a high school diploma or GED to begin earning your credentials.
 You will need to show proof of this as well as official transcripts of all coursework.
 In addition, you will need: